-“Long way from home,” Cint said.
-“We don’t see a lot of New York folks in Ouray County, especially this early.
+“Rochester, New York,” Cint said.
+“We don’t see a lot of New York folks in Ouray County, especially this early in the year.
 Wonder what he’s doing here?”

 “He sure attached himself to you.”

-“Gonna be a good hour or so, time we get the paperwork done.
+“Gonna be a good hour or so by the time we get the paperwork done.
 Maybe an hour and a half.”

 “I’d kind of like to speak with him before we go.
 Is that possible?”

-“Depends on what they’re doing and what kind of shape the guy’s in.
+“Depends on what they’re doing and what kind of shape the guy’s in,” Clint said as they watched a portable x-ray machine be wheeled into the cubical.
 You never know about internal injuries.
 I’ll let you know if they can sneak you in for a few minutes.”